-- 3 Significant accounting policies (continued) - 3.1 New IFRS Standards, IFRIC interpretations and amendments thereof, adopted (continued) - 3.1.1.1 Changes to classification and measurement: (continued)
+3.1 New IFRS Standards, IFRIC interpretations and amendments thereof, adopted (continued)

+3.1.1.1 Changes to classification and measurement: (continued)

 Under IFRS 17, the Company's insurance contracts issued, and reinsurance contracts held are eligible to be measured by applying the Premium Allocation Approach (PAA).
 The PAA simplifies the measurement of insurance contracts in comparison with the General Model (GM) in IFRS 17.